-13.5 Scanning of files transferred via Clientless SSL-VPN
+13.5 Scanning of files transferred via Clientless SSL-VPN (Windows)

-Antivirus check is also performed for files transferred between the local network and a remote client by the Clientless SSL-VPN interface (see chapter 24).
+If WinRoute is installed on Windows, the antivirus check is performed also for transfers of files between the local network and a remote client via Clientless SSL-VPN (see chapter 24).
 The SSL-VPN Scanningtab allows to set advanced parameters for scanning of files transferred via this interface.
+For the Kerio WinRoute Firewall Software Appliance / VMware Virtual Appliance administration, the SSL-VPN Scanning tab is not available.